-As a potential tenant, it is important to be vigilant even if you are dealing with trusted sites.
+As a potential tenant though, it is also important to be vigilant even if you are dealing with trusted sites.

-Here are a few anti-fraud tips when looking for a place to rent:
+Here are a few of our anti-fraud tips when looking for a place to rent:

-For long-term leasing (6months and above), get a hold of the contract and read it thoroughly before handing out money.
+For long-term leasing (6 months and above), get a hold of the contract and read it thoroughly before shelling out money.
 There are three things you can learn from the contract alone:

-If they cannot provide a contract, it is highly likely a scammer.
+If they cannot provide a contract, they are highly likely a scammer.
 If they are new lessors, ask them to create one for you.
 It will protect the both of you and will make the transaction legal and binding.

-When reading through the contract and you see errors or words that make it look like it was copied from somewhere, that is a red flag.
+If you see errors or words that make it look like it was copied from somewhere else, that is a red flag.

 Some scams are carried out through contract technicalities.
 This gives you more incentive to really go through the whole document and review the fine print.

-We are constantly weeding out and screening suspicious listings and units with too many negative feedback.
-If you do find any doubtful offers , or are wary of some lessor, or if you just want to verify a listing, please do not hesitate to contact us so mediate and verify.
+Rentpad does its best to constantly weed out and screen suspicious listings and units.
+If you do find any doubtful offers, are wary of a lessor, or just want to verify a listing, please do not hesitate to contact us.